dotnet/docs-aspire/docs/database/azure-cosmos-db-entity-framework-component.md

 For more information on using Entity Framework Core with Azure Cosmos DB, see the [Examples for Azure Cosmos DB for NoSQL SDK for .NET](/ef/core/providers/cosmos/?tabs=dotnet-core-cli).

-## Orchestration
+## App host usage

 [!INCLUDE [azure-component-nuget](../includes/azure-component-nuget.md)]

-In your orchestrator project, register the .NET Aspire Microsoft Entity Framework Core Cosmos DB component and consume the service using the following methods:
+In your app host project, register the .NET Aspire Microsoft Entity Framework Core Cosmos DB component and consume the service using the following methods:

 ```csharp
 // Service registration